-DAY 01 (THU): USA / LIMA
+DAY 01: USA / LIMA

-Participants arriving this evening to Peru's capital city, Lima, are met at the airport by a Southwind representative and assisted checking-into the Costa del Sol Hotel located near the International Terminal.
+Participants arriving this evening to Peru's capital city, Lima, Clear customs and walk a short distance to check-in at the Wyndham Costa del Sol Hotel located near the International Terminal.
 Meals are on your own.

-DAY 02 (FRI): LIMA / CUSCO
+DAY 02: LIMA / CUSCO

 Participants who spent the previous night in Lima are picked up early at the hotel and accompanied to the airport for the 1-hour flight to Cusco (11,150'), the former Inca capital.
-Reception upon arrival and transfer to the historic and centric Libertador Palacio del Inka Hotel (former palace of the first governor of Peru, Francisco Pizarro, recently renovated into a Luxury Collection Property).
-The remainder of the morning is at leisure for acclimatization.
+Reception upon arrival and transfer to the deluxe boutique-style Aranwa Hotel, located near the main square.
+This restored colonial mansion from the XVI century brings the added benefit of oxygenated rooms, helping with acclimation.
+The remainder of the morning is at leisure to begin acclimating to the high elevation.
 Lunch is on your own.

 In the early afternoon, we meet together with our local guide for an orientation tour of the city and the nearby Incan ruins.
 The city tour includes the main plaza and Cathedral; the Coricancha, the Inca's Sun Temple, whose stonework is some of the finest in the country; Sacsayhuaman, the spectacular mountaintop temple overlooking the Cusco valley and surrounding hills; and Tambo Machay, where the clear cool springs of the ceremonial baths continue to flow 500 years after they were built.
-Later, join our guide for a trip briefing and enjoy dinner on your own at one of Cusco's finest restaurants serving Novo Andino cuisine.
+Later, join our guide for a trip briefing and enjoy a light dinner on your own at one of Cusco's finest restaurants serving Novo Andino cuisine.
+(B)

-DAY 03 (SAT): URUBAMBA RIVER / CUSCO
+DAY 03: URUBAMBA RIVER / CUSCO